Getting Started and Preparing for your System

 Please refer to the Aquaponic Gardening Book, our online courses or come take one of our in-depth Aquaponics Classes in Colorado where we discuss system design in great detail.
 We also offer design and consulting services to help you plan your system from scratch.

-The Hardware (materials and equipment needed to build your system)
+(materials and equipment needed to build your system)

 - Grow Bed(s) – Media beds, DWC, Wicking beds.